The page covers:

 Family events were celebrated with new frescoes.
 In 1693 Prince Urbano Barberini married Felice Ventimiglia Pignatelli, a relative of Innocent XII, the reigning pope.
 The fresco by Chiari conveyed good wishes for continuing the family line, but it did not achieve its purpose.
 The much awaited male heir died in his infancy and the couple were soon estranged.
 Felice chose to retire to a nunnery.
 Apparently the Chariot of Sun was regarded as an appropriate subject for weddings because in that period it was painted for the same reason on the ceiling of a hall at Palazzo Boncompagni Corcos.

+Sala delle Colonne was designed in 1677 for Cardinal Francesco Barberini and its walls were painted by Michelangelo Marulli.
 During the late XIXth century the heirs of the Barberini began to sell parts of their properties and collections which included many ancient books in addition to paintings and statues.
-In 1949 the palace was bought by the Italian State and a section of the building, including Sala della Balconata, was assigned to the Army Officers' Club.
-In 2015 their premises were partly moved to a separate building and the halls they occupied on the first floor will allow for a better display of the exhibits of Galleria Nazionale d'Arte Antica di Palazzo Barberini.
+In 1949 the palace was bought by the Italian State and a section of its left wing including Sala delle Colonne, was assigned to the Army Officers' Club.
+In 2015 a separate building was assigned to the Club and eventually the halls they occupied were used for a better display of the exhibits of Galleria Nazionale d'Arte Antica di Palazzo Barberini.

 Galleria Nazionale d'Arte Antica di Palazzo Barberini: (left) King Henry VIII of England (aged 49) by Hans Holbein the Younger; (right) Portrait of a Young Woman by Raphael (aka La Fornarina, the baker's daughter, Raphael's model and mistress)